OlibabaTV/OlibabaTV/README.md

-- 👋 Hi, I’m @OlibabaTV
+- 👋 Hi, I’m Eke Olise
-- 👀 I’m interested in ...Technical writing
+- 👀 I’m a Technical writer
-- 💞️ I’m looking to collaborate on Technical writing...
+- 💞️ I’m looking to collaborate on Technical writing projectt...
 - 📫 How to reach me here...olibabatv@gmail.com
-I write technical documents

 <!---
 OlibabaTV/OlibabaTV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.